beego/beego-doc/README.md

 ## deploy the docs

-You must install the node.js on your computer.
+You must install [node.js](https://nodejs.org/) v16 on your computer.
+Then you can run:

 ```go
 npm run "docs:dev"